salomonw/Price_of_Anarchy_for_Transportation_Networks/README.md

 # Price_of_Anarchy_for_Transportation_Networks
-This repository contains the scripts for estimating the Price of Anarchy on Transportation Networks by using data.
+This repository contains the scripts for estimating the Price of Anarchy on Transportation Networks by using real-data.
 Specifically, we are working with INRIX traffic data for the Eastern Massachussets road network.
-This work is based on Dr. Zhang work available at [InverseVIsTraffic](https://github.com/jingzbu/InverseVIsTraffic).
+This research is based on Dr. Zhang work available at [InverseVIsTraffic](https://github.com/jingzbu/InverseVIsTraffic).
-For a deepear understanding, please read the related publications
+For a deepear understanding, please read the related publications.

 ## Related Publications
 Jing Zhang, Sepideh Pourazarm, Christos G. Cassandras, and Ioannis Ch.
 Paschalidis, "***The Price of Anarchy in Transportation Networks by Estimating User Cost Functions from Actual Traffic Data***," Proceedings of the 55th IEEE Conference on Decision and Control, pp. 789-794, December 12-14, 2016, Las Vegas, NV, USA, Invited Session Paper.